A slow website is bad news, right?

 In this blog post, we’ll delve into the importance of latency in the world of IoT and offer you some practical tips for ensuring a better user experience, creating higher-performing products, and, ultimately, enabling the full potential of an IoT device.
 Let’s get into it.

-Watch the video above to get a quick overview of the importance of latency.
+Watch the video below to get a quick overview of the importance of latency.

 Fast Connections Are Key to a Better User Experience